Point of View

 Taking Notes in Meetings

 New way: Scratch notes on a legal pad during the meeting.
 Take a photo when it's done.
-The AI reads the handwriting, identifies which deal it relates to, extracts the key information — the tenant's position on CAM, the landlord's flexibility on term, the attorney's timeline — and updates the record.
+The AI reads the handwriting, identifies which deal it relates to, extracts the key information: the tenant's position on CAM, the landlord's flexibility on term, the attorney's timeline.
+Then it updates the record.
 You review it takes 30 seconds to confirm.

 Pipeline Reviews